vaimo/magento-composer-installer/README.md

 }
 ```

-Final location will be `<magento_root>/tools/Magento/Migration`
+Final location is `<magento_root>/dev/tools/Magento/Tools/Migration`

 ## Autoload

-After handling all magento components, file `<magento_root>app/etc/vendor_path.php` with path to `vendor` directory is created inside application directory.
+After handling all Magento components, `<magento_root>/app/etc/vendor_path.php` specifies the path to your `vendor` directory.

-This information allows the application to utilize Composer autoloader in case any libraries are installed in `vendor` directory.
-The path to `vendor` varies between particular installations and depends on `magento-root-dir` setting for the Magento Composer Installer.
+This information allows the Magento application to utilize the Composer autoloader for any libraries installed in the `vendor` directory.
+The path to `vendor` varies between particular installations and depends on the `magento_root` setting for the Magento Composer installer.
 That's why it should be generated for each installation.

 You must run `composer install` to install dependencies for a new application or `composer update` to update dependencies for an existing application.

 ## Deployment Strategy

-The default deployment strategy used by Magneto Composer Installer is `copy`.
-It will copy each files/directories from `vendor` directory to its designated location based on `extra/map` information stored in each component `composer.json` file.
+The Magneto Composer Installer uses the `copy` deployment strategy.
+It copies each file or directory from the `vendor` directory to its designated location based on the `extra/map` section in the component's `composer.json`.

-There are [other deployment strategy](https://github.com/magento/magento-composer-installer/blob/master/doc/Deploy.md) that could be used, however Magento 2.x system does not guarantee its successful operation.
+There are [other deployment strategies](https://github.com/magento/magento-composer-installer/blob/master/doc/Deploy.md) that could be used; however, we don't guarantee that any of them will work.